Hamatora: Kagura

-The impulsive founder of the detective agency "Hamatora", Nice works in the manga as the only detective with Hajime's help whereas in the anime he is the half of the "Minimum Holder PI duo" along with his partner Murasaki.
-He is a former member from an academy of Minimum Holders who left to start a life as a detective, obtaining several allies.
+The impulsive founder of the detective agency "Kagura", Haru works in the manga as the only detective with Tsukiko's help whereas in the anime he is the half of the "Qi Shinto VR duo" along with his partner Eisuke.
+He is a former member from an academy of Qi Shintos who left to start a life as a detective, obtaining several allies.
 He is constantly in need of money, partly due to the fact that he does not care about the cost of a job request more than what it entails.

-Despite his seemingly carefree nature, Nice is a genius thinker and able to quickly assess information.
-He always wears a set of headphones around his neck which he uses to activate his Holder ability, known as Sonic Minimum (音速ミニマム) in the anime and Cannon Ball (キャノンボール, Kyanon Bōru) in the manga, allows him to move at the speed of sound.
-In Re: Hamatora, using the Minimum causes a strain in his body.
-He is the top-ranked graduate of the Facultas Academy and went there alongside Art and Skill.
+Despite his seemingly carefree nature, Haru is a genius thinker and able to quickly assess information.
+He always wears a pair of bracelets around his hand which he uses to activate his Shinto ability, known as Ama-no-Habakiri (天羽々斬) in the anime and Menkyo Kaiden (免許皆伝, Menkyo Kaiden) in the manga, allows him to have a set of armor and move at the speed of sound.
+In Re: Hamatora, using the Qi causes a strain in his body.
+He is the top-ranked graduate of the Takamagahara Academy and went there alongside Kensuke and Konosuke.
 His existence is regarded as classified information.
-He tried to abandon that place alongside Hajime in order to see the world, but was shot in the process; his life was saved by Moral, who transplanted Skill's heart into Nice's body, saving his life, and left shortly afterwards to discover Hajime has amnesia.
+He tried to abandon that place alongside Tsukiko in order to see the world, but was shot in the process; his life was saved by Akito, who transplanted Konosuke's heart into Haru's body, saving his life, and left shortly afterwards to discover Tsukiko has amnesia.
 He detests the academy due to how it judges people based on whether or not they have power and believes power should not be necessary to determine one's worth.
-In the finale it is revealed Nice has Skill's heart as well as his Minimum, allowing him to grant others Minimums.
+In the finale it is revealed Haru has Konosuke's heart as well as his Qi, allowing him to grant others Qi.